The challenges have never been tougher.

 - Facility maintenance systems, physical plant inventory, manufacturer maintenance and operations instructions, preventive maintenance, inspections, tests, labor productivity and other associated subjects.

 - Computer literacy, selection of data processing systems, operating systems, facility operations software programs, data banks, basic programming.

 - Codes, Standards and Administrative Rules, facility code process, specific relevant codes and the agencies creating them, standards for the construction, operations and maintenance of facilities, administrative rules established by employer and senior authority having jurisdictions.

 - Real property contracts, laws affecting real property and their improvements, surveys, construction documents, mechanic liens, judgments, arbitration, property encumbrances, claims.

-- Insurance for vendors liability, property damage, Worker’s Compensation, bonds (performance, completion in payment), vehicular.
+- Insurance for vendors liability, property damage, Worker’s Compensation, bonds (performance, completion in payment) and vehicular.

 - Environmental and Occupational Safety and Health

 - Environmental Safety and Health USCFR Section 40, environmental considerations that effect human and animal life through contamination of their vital support systems (ie. air, water, earth, weather, food, combustion, asbestos, site dumping, industrial processing.)

 - Occupational Safety and Health USCFR Section 29, occupational safety and health considerations for employment environment.
 Management responsibilities, organization, training, inspections, use of hazardous substances.